-Trips to Honey Brake include three mornings of hunting, four nights at the lodge, and plenty of extra time for activities.
+Trips to Honey Brake include up to three mornings of hunting and plenty of extra time for activities.
 Length of hunt trips is limited by Louisiana bag limits.
 Read more about wing hunt trips.

 Yes, we ask that all guess wear waders.